priyanshpsalian/IP-Address-Tracker/README.md

 Exposing your API Key publicly can lead to other people using it to make requests for their own application if the proper precautions aren't in place.
 Please be sure you read the guides thoroughly and follow their recommendations.

-**We don't take any responsibility if you expose your API Key while completing the challenge and have not secured it.**

 ---